- Reference Services

 Revised by the Board of Directors May 21, 1999; October 15, 1999; June 22, 2001; March 22, 2005; November 2007.

 - The Osterhout Free Library Internet Acceptable Use Statement applies to all wireless connections provided by the Library.
-The user name and password provided is for you alone.
-Sharing of this login information will result in loss of privileges.

 - Library staff is not able to provide technical assistance for any equipment or connection to the system.